filecoin-project/venus/documentation/en/venus-market-design-roadmap.md

 2. `sophon-messager` module to provide data services
 3. `sophon-gateway` to provide signature services
 4. `sophon-cluster` to provide sealing and data lookup services
-5. `go-fil-market` compatible with lotus one-to-one model (For compatbility with lotus only)
+5. `go-fil-market` compatible with lotus one-to-one model (For compatibility with lotus only)
 6. piece data from external deals
 7. datastore using HA databases for deal meta data

-*Note that `go-fil-market` included as dependencies is sololy for the use of compatibility with lotus. droplet will be bundling other unique features along with compatibility with lotus.*
+*Note that `go-fil-market` included as dependencies is solely for the use of compatibility with lotus. droplet will be bundling other unique features along with compatibility with lotus.*

 ![模块图](https://i.loli.net/2021/09/08/7UxfVujcNPmszyR.jpg)